 From an employee’s perspective, the settlement agreement can normally be relied on to enforce a payment or right under the agreement against an employer.

 Yes.
 In the right circumstances, a settlement agreement can be a clean, cost effective, and amicable way of ending the employment relationship (or resolving a particular dispute while remaining an employee).
-The process of entering into settlement discussions can be instigated by the employee.
-It is up to the employer whether it wishes to agree to the terms offered and/or make a counter offer.
+The process of entering into settlement discussions can be instigated by you.
+It is up to your employer whether they wishes to agree to the terms offered and/or make a counter offer.

 How do the negotiations work?